Lung King Heen

 Cripsy Taro dumplings with assorted seafood and black truffle (HK $60) was excellent, is highly recommended, and was the best dish we had in 2010.
 This dish came with truffles on top and inside adding to its nice crispy texture.

-Steamed Rice Rolls with Lobster (HK$7.8 to US$1 – HK$90) – kicked up a basic dish with lots of tender fresh lobster.
+Steamed Rice Rolls with Lobster (HK$7.8 to US$1 – HK$205) – kicked up a basic dish with lots of tender fresh lobster.
 This dish also had pea shoots, adding to this complex flavored noodle.
 Subtle soy sauce flavor was poured tableside.
 One year they included black beans, in 2018 they switched to water chestnuts.
 Prices have doubled on this dish over the last 7 years!

-XO Rice Rolls (120) were full of bean sprouts and hot zesty wide noodles fresh from the Wok.
+Pan fried XO Rice Rolls (HK$190) were full of bean sprouts and zesty wide noodles fresh from the Wok.
 Frankly this dish is even better than the Lobster rice rolls.

-Truffle braised E-Fu Noodles (180) were on the special lunch menu and proved to be beautiful, and full of rich truffle flavors.
+Truffle braised E-Fu Noodles (HK $180) were on the special lunch menu and proved to be beautiful, and full of rich truffle flavors.

-Truffle Crispy Spring Roll (66) were very good featuring a crisp golden brown crust and rich truffle flavor.
+Truffle Crispy Spring Roll (HK $66) were very good featuring a crisp golden brown crust and rich truffle flavor.

 Steamed Lobster and Scallop Dumplings (HK$68) came with 2 very good individually steamed dumplings filled with high-quality lobster and scallops, and a shrimp on top.
 Very luxurious and pretty.
 2010 visit reconfirmed its quality.